flexera-public/policy_templates/operational/aws/long_running_instances/README.md

 ## Functional Description

 - This policy identifies all instances that have been running longer than the `Days Old` parameter.
-It only includes running instances.
-- The **Exclusion Tag** parameter is a string value.
-If the exclusion tag is used on an Instance, that Instance is presumed to be exempt from this policy.

 ## Input Parameters